M-J-P/aws-cloudops-storage/content/7.Backup/_index.md

 ## Supported data services
 - Aurora
+- CloudFormation (new)
 - DocumentDB
 - DynamoDB
 - EBS
 - EFS
-- FSx for Lustre
-- FSx for Windows File Server
+- FSx (including Lustre, Windows File Server, ONTAP, and OpenZFS)
 - Neptune
 - RDS
+- Redshift (new)
 - S3
 - Storage Gateway
+- Timestream (new)

+## Integration with AWS Organizations
+- Used to manage and monitor deployments across multiple accounts

 ## Core Components

 ##### **Vault**: a container that stores and organizes backups
 - A logical construct that lives within the account